MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 > Learn more about Native application development in MobileFirst Foundation 8.0 [in the tutorials section]({{site.basurl}}/tutorials/en/foundation/8.0/).

+To migrate existing native applications, the process includes replacing the existing SDK with the new SDK.

 <br/>
 #### Step 1
-The first thing to do is to replace the existing SDK with the new SDK.

 **iOS**
 **Prerequisite:** Make sure you have CocoaPods installed on your Mac: